Cosmosha/Hello-Microverse/README.md

 - Table of Contents
 - About the Project
   - Built With
-- Getting Started
 - Authors
 - Acknowledgements
 - License

-OPTIONAL SECTIONS:
-- FAQ

-After you're finished please remove all the comments and instructions!
--->

 <div align="center">
   <!-- You are encouraged to replace this logo with your own!
 Otherwise you can also remove it. -->